Little Hollywood’s All-Star Roundup

-Julie has worked in television and radio alike, and came by her love of the West naturally.
+Julie is a writer, Western historian, and producer of live events and Western Award Shows.
+She has worked in television and radio alike, and came by her love of the West naturally.

-Born into a family rich in Western entertainers, she understood early on how very hard they worked their craft & how very happy their work made others.
+Born into a family rich in Western entertainers, Julie understood early on how very hard they worked their craft & how very happy their work made others.